MWR Hunt Information

-MWR - Military / Employee Hunting SOP OCT 2020 - SEPT 2021
+MWR - Military / Employee Hunting SOP OCT 2021 - SEPT 2022

 Final approval of the hunter eligibility rests with FCTC Garrison Commander.

-CHECK IN/OUT PROCEDURE All weapons brought onto Fort Custer must be declared and visually identified at Front Gate.
-All sportsmen must check in/out with Range Control during normal business hours before going afield and immediately after returning from your hunting area.
+Hunting weapons brought onto Fort Custer must be declared and visually identified at Front Gate.
+ALL sportspersons must check in/out with Range Control during normal business hours before going afield and immediately after returning from your hunting area.
 Outside normal business hours check in/out is at the front gate security post.
 Hunt dates will change according to troop training schedules and it is incumbent upon the hunter to coordinate through FCTC-DPOTS (Range Control) at 269-282-7559 prior to your hunt.

-WEAPONS AND EQUIPMENT Shotgun, bow, crossbow and muzzleloaders are the only approved hunting weapons at Fort Custer Training Center: Rifles are not allowed.
+WEAPONS AND EQUIPMENT Shotgun, bow, crossbow, muzzleloaders, .35-caliber or larger rifle loaded with straight-walled cartridges are the only approved hunting weapons at Fort Custer Training Center.
 Concealed weapons are for personal protection, they are not to be used for hunting any game species.
 Access will be denied to any persons transporting weapons not approved for use on Fort Custer.
 Dogs may be used for waterfowl hunting as long as they come on post just prior to hunting and leave immediately when finished.
+A tracking dog may be used to locate a down or mortally wounded deer as long as they come on post just prior to tracking and leave immediately when finished.
+The dog must be kept on a leash at all times.
+A dog used for small game hunting is not authorized.
 Temporary elevated tree stands may be used for deer hunting (no screw in steps or permanent blinds).
-Tree stands and hunting blinds must comply with the 2020 Michigan Hunting Digest (Ground Blinds on Public Land), cannot be placed prior to September 1st, and must be removed no later than January 31st.
-Tree stands and hunting blinds found after January 31st will be removed and disposed of.
-It is the sportsmen's responsibility to know what they are shooting at, what is both in front and behind their target.
+Tree stands and hunting blinds must comply with the 2022 Michigan Hunting Digest (Ground Blinds on Public Land), cannot be placed prior to September 1st 2022, and must be removed no later than March 1st 2023.
+Tree stands and hunting blinds found after March 1st 2023 will be removed and disposed of.
+It is the sportsperson’s responsibility to know what they are shooting at, what is both in front and behind their target.